The Best WordPress Themes for Businesses in 2020

 Divi (and its accompanying child themes) is fully responsive, so you don’t have to worry that your artistic talents will go unnoticed thanks to the site glitching on mobile devices.
 Plus, you get tons of customization options to personalize your photo galleries, and the portfolio layouts are minimalistic but still professional.

-Divi comes in at $89, so it’s definitely the priciest option on our list.
+Divi comes in at $89 per year, so it’s definitely the priciest option on our list.
 But we think the features, customization, and versatility of the platform make it a solid choice for any business looking to highlight its photography and artwork.

 Astra Pro: Best WordPress theme for writers, bloggers, and online publications